Xie Zhen (Water Margin): Campaigns and death

-The Xie brothers are appointed as leaders of the Liangshan infantry after the 108 Stars came together in what is called the Grand Assembly.
-Both participate in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
+The Xie brothers are appointed as commanders of the Liangshan infantry after the 108 Heroes are fully assembled.
+They participate in the campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong.

-In the battle of Black Dragon Ridge (烏龍嶺; northeast of present-day Meicheng Town, Jiande, Zhejiang) in the campaign against Fang La, the Xie brothers disguises themselves as hunters to recce the terrain.
-While climbing up the steep cliff, they are discovered by the enemy soldiers, hurling grappling hooks at them.
-Caught, Xie Zhen cuts the ropes of the hooks and falls to his death.
-Xie Bao is crushed to death by the boulders and other debris thrown down at him.
+During the final campaign against Fang La's rebel forces, the Xie brothers disguise themselves as hunters to scout the terrain for Liangshan forces at Black Dragon Ridge (烏龍嶺; northeast of present-day Meicheng Town, Jiande, Zhejiang).
+While climbing up the steep cliff, they are discovered by enemy soldiers, who hurl grappling hooks at them.
+Ensnared by the hooks, Xie Zhen cuts the connecting ropes and plunges to his death.
+Shortly after, Xie Bao is crushed to death by the boulders and other debris thrown down the cliff.